kreteshq/kretes.dev/tutorial/4-lists-html-tailwindcss.md

 ---
-pos: 3
+pos: 4
-title: Prototyping with Tailwind CSS
+title: Lists with Tailwind CSS
 description: >
-  Let's use Tailwind CSS to design and build the UI prototype.
+  Using Tailwind CSS to build the UI prototype.
 ---

 # Prototyping with Tailwind CSS